ASUS-TUFLSR/Realtime-Chat-App-v2/README.md

 - Initialized cloudinary which will help update user profilePic
 - Created update route and protect middleware which will let only auth user update their profile
 - Created Message routes and controllers to send and recieve texts and images
+- Configured TailwindCSS in our chat app and Daisy UI

 # DB

 - We'll split the data base
 - One for users
 - email
 - fullName
 - password
 - profilepic
 - One for messages
 - senderId
 - recieverId
 - text
 - image
 - Also we'll add timestaps
 - createdAt
 - updatedAt

 # Tech Stack

 - HTML/CSS
 - TAILWIND CSS
 - REACT JS
+- DAISY UI
 - ZUSTAND
 - NODEJS
 - EXPRESSJS